 One reason for enzymes to increase in the cells can be a body response to injury.
 Although other research shows you can have DOMS without tissue damage (Nelson 2013).

-It is thought that tissue fluid changes, which are all natural responses in the body on a cellular level during exercise could be a factor.
-This is required for exchange of energy releasing chemicals needed by the working muscle and to promote tissue healing/inflammation response post exercise for repair and building of muscles.
-These are all natural processes.
+It is thought that tissue fluid changes, which are all-natural responses in the body on a cellular level during exercise could be a factor.
+This is required for the exchange of energy-releasing chemicals needed by the working muscle and to promote tissue healing/inflammation response post-exercise for repair and building of muscles.
+These are all-natural processes.

 Muscle spasm is when the muscles are temporarily in a more contracted state, when the muscles are less flexible or with vigorous exercises there can be very very small tears.
 Any of these theories can activate muscle pain receptors which leads to muscle soreness during movement.
 The research continues and is an interesting topic and important for understanding how we can keep clients in training and or get back to training quickly and safely.

 If you train for your sport regularly you can be less likely to feel DOMS but even if you train regularly an increase of load or change in training can lead to DOMS.
 It is normal to feel this muscle soreness and it should resolve over the next few days.

 There are a few things that are thought to help DOMS symptoms such as post-exercise massage, warm down, and K-tape application.
 If there is any bruising or sharp pain while exercising in the muscle that may be slightly different and could be a bigger tear.

 If you are unsure if your muscle soreness is DOMS or a more severe injury, tear or sprain, one of our physiotherapists can assess and put together a treatment and recovery plan to get you back to training.

 For more information about muscle soreness